awsqed/labs/common/SYSTEMD-SERVICE-STANDARD.md

 # Systemd Service File Standard

-Version: 1.0 | Last Updated: 2025-11-22

-Apply this standard to ALL .service file operations in this repository.
+Apply to ALL .service file operations in this repository.

 ## Required Actions